 IronVest features

-However, there is no clear way to share passwords with IronVest.
-If it’s possible, the dashboard is unclear on how to use the function.
-We went through each section and didn’t find anything on password sharing.
-We also didn’t find a digital legacy feature, should you need to entrust your loved ones with access to your account in the event of your passing.
+However, there's no clear way to share passwords and no digital legacy feature.
 But you will get a password generator and form filler, which you should expect with any good password manager.

 Password sharing

-As we mentioned, IronVest doesn’t list password sharing as one of its features.
-Even though we technical geeks don’t always want to read the manual, we decided to look through it to make sure we weren’t missing anything.
+IronVest doesn’t list password sharing as one of its features.
+We decided to look through the IronVest FAQs and help guides to make sure we weren’t missing anything.
 We found there were no articles or instructions on password sharing, which is a bit of a bummer.

 You may need to share a password with a family member or friend from time to time.
 If you’d like a safe way to share it, IronVest lacks a feature to do so.